gwcoffey/gwcoffey.com/content/archive/listapp/reasons-to-cut-your-buttermilk-biscuits-in-rectangles-instead-of-circles/index.md

       desc="You can't really re-roll biscuit dough but you try to every time because all that waste enrages you.
 Free yourself from the tyranny of the round." >}}

    {{< listapp/item title="It's easier to fold fried egg into a rectangle than a circle."
       desc="Of course the primary purpose of a biscuit is an egg sandwich.
-It is finals week for my girls after all." >}}
+It is finals week for my kids after all." >}}

    {{< listapp/item title="They make you look crafty."
       desc="Can't you just see this on Pinterest or whatever?" >}}